AdobeDocs/experience-manager-64.en/help/sites-administering/dtm.md

 ### Using the Dynamic Tag Management Deployment Hook {#using-the-dynamic-tag-management-deployment-hook}

 When AEM hosts the Dynamic Tag Management libraries, you can use the Dynamic Tag Management deployment hook service to automatically push library updates to AEM.
-Library updates are pushed when changes are made to the libraries such as when the Dynamic Tag Mangement web property properties are edited.
+Library updates are pushed when changes are made to the libraries such as when the Dynamic Tag Management web property properties are edited.

 To use the deployment hook, Dynamic Tag Management must be able to connect to the AEM instance that hosts the libaries.
-You must [enable access to AEM](/help/sites-administering/dtm.md#enabling-access-for-the-deployment-hook-service) for the Dynamic Tag Managment servers.
+You must [enable access to AEM](/help/sites-administering/dtm.md#enabling-access-for-the-deployment-hook-service) for the Dynamic Tag Management servers.

 In some circumstances AEM can be unreachable, such as when AEM lies behind a firewall.
 In these cases, you can use the AEM polling importer option to periodically retrieve the libraries.
 A cron job expression dictates the schedule for library downloads.

 ## Enabling Access for the Deployment Hook Service {#enabling-access-for-the-deployment-hook-service}

 Enable the Dynamic Tag Management deployment hook service to access AEM so that the service can update the AEM-hosted libraries.
-Specify the the IP address of Dynamic Tag Management servers that udpate the staging and production libraries as required:
+Specify the the IP address of Dynamic Tag Management servers that update the staging and production libraries as required:

 * Staging: `107.21.99.31`
 * Production: `23.23.225.112` and `204.236.240.48`

-Perform the configuration using either the [Web Console](/help/sites-deploying/configuring-osgi.md#osgi-configuration-with-the-web-console) or a [ `sling:OsgiConfig`](/help/sites-deploying/configuring-osgi.md#osgi-configuration-in-the-repository) node:
+Perform the configuration using either the [Web Console](/help/sites-deploying/configuring-osgi.md#osgi-configuration-with-the-web-console) or a [`sling:OsgiConfig`](/help/sites-deploying/configuring-osgi.md#osgi-configuration-in-the-repository) node:

 * In the Web Console, use the Adobe DTM Deploy Hook Configuration item on the Configuration page.
 * For an OSGi configuration, the service PID is `com.adobe.cq.dtm.impl.servlets.DTMDeployHookServlet`.